12 Free Things That You Must See In Amsterdam

 4 | Red Light District

-The most famous part of Amsterdam with its many window brothels and coffeeshops.
+The Red Light District is the most famous part of Amsterdam with its many window brothels and coffeeshops.
 But did you know that the area is actually located in the oldest part of town?
 Sinds the beginnings of Amsterdam prostitution and entertainment have been a part of this area as sailors left their ships in the old harbour and went looking for fun.
 It is therefor fitting that Amsterdam’s oldest building also stands in this area: The Old Church.
 Right next to it stand window brothels and a monument dedicated to sex workers worldwide.
 Around the corner one can find a daycare just next to a bunch of windows.
 Quite a neighbourhood!

 Other highlights in this part of town are Chinatown, the Nieuwmarkt (New Market Square), world’s first condom shop, Amsterdam Stock Exchange, Dutch brown bars, sex shows, tiny alleys, Prostitution Information Centre, Amsterdam’s oldest canal, De Waag, the Museum Of Prostitution and whatnot.